HubSpot/cms-theme-boilerplate/CONTRIBUTING.md

 ## Feature requests

 A feature request is a request for a new feature that currently doesn't exist within the project.
 While we welcome feature requests, please take some time to determine how the feature request fits into the existing project.
 We'll need to understand why the feature is important and what it is solving.
+Any feature requests that are not specifically related to the HubSpot CMS Boilerplate and are more related to the HubSpot product should be submitted to our ideas forum [here](https://community.hubspot.com/t5/Ideas/ct-p/ideas) or in the #ideas channel in our public [developer Slack channel](https://developers.hubspot.com/slack).

 Guidelines for a feature request: